Instant vs. Ground Coffee: What’s the Difference?

 Caffeine Content

 If caffeine content is a top priority for you, ground coffee generally holds the edge.
-The brewing process allows for better caffeine extraction from the coffee grounds, resulting in a higher caffeine content compared to instant coffee.
+The brewing process allows for better caffeine extraction from the coffee grounds, resulting in a higher caffeine content than instant coffee.
 So, if you need an extra push to get you through the morning (and if you don’t, please tell us your secrets), ground coffee is the one.
-Although, it is possible to get great tasting decaf ground coffee
+Although, it is possible to get great tasting decaf ground coffee, too.

 Grind’s Ground Coffee

 Coffee-from-home, sorted.
-Explore our ground coffee products, available in five different, expertly-roasted blends, and taster packs.
+Explore our range of ground coffee, available in five different, expertly-roasted blends and taster packs.